prebuilderjs/prebuilder/README.md

 - bugfix: parseArgs returns null

 ### v 1.2
-- Added possibility to resolve files to a specific folder
+- Added possibility to resolve files to a specific folder, as default
+- resolution in same folder as source with --onTheSpot parameter
+- resolve files to a specific folder as default with --outDir
 - Renamed `preduild start` command to `preduild wrap`
 - Renamed `--dir` command to `--srcDir`
 - Hide temp folder on windows

-- resolve files to a specific folder as default with --outDir
-- resolution in same folder as source with --onTheSpot parameter
+### v 1.3
+- Added watch mode

 </details>